self-guided tour

 At the base of our founding stone, this collection of herbs and flowers bring to mind a miniature world of riotous flavors and scents.
 For a delight, run your hands across the many different varieties of thyme, and take in their spicy, lemony, or calming aromas.
 Smell the lavender, or the richly perfumed musk rose.
 Even the tiny pansies are edible, and have been used to decorate pastries and elaborate cakes.

-Enjoy this slideshow of the flowers in our Founder’s Garden:
+Enjoy this slideshow of the plants we have in our Founder’s Garden: